A 10-Year Retirement Planning Checklist

 This checklist assumes you plan to retire in your 60s or 70s.
 If you plan to retire early, say in your 40s or 50s, you may need a more aggressive plan.

-Get ready for countdown!
+Get ready for the countdown!

 10 years out: Save what you can and think about how you want to live

-With a decade to go, figure out how you’ll save as much as possible, says Karen Birr, manager of advice services at Thrivent, a financial services company in Minneapolis.
+With a decade to go, figure out how to save as much as possible, says Karen Birr, manager of advice services at Thrivent, a financial services company in Minneapolis.
 Starting at age 50, you can contribute more per year to tax-advantaged retirement plans.
 These "catch-up" contributions for older workers can juice your savings if you've fallen behind.

-401(k)s: Contribution limits for 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan will increase by $500 for 2025.
-Eligible workers can contribute $23,500 to these accounts in 2025 (up from $23,000 last year).
-A new "super catch-up" rule takes effect in 2025; if you are aged 60 to 63, you can contribute an extra $11,250.
-For workers aged 50 to 59, or 64 or older, the catch-up contribution for 2025 is $7,500.
+401(k)s: Contribution limits for 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan increased by $1,000 in 2026.
+Eligible workers can now contribute $24,500 to these accounts in 2026 (up from $23,500 last year).
+The "super catch-up" rule remains in effect.
+So, if you are aged 60 to 63, you can contribute an extra $11,250.
+For workers aged 50 to 59, or 64 or older, the catch-up contribution for 2026 is $8,000.

 “If your employer offers matching contributions, at the very least, contribute enough to get the full match so you get all the free money,” says Birr.
 For example, if your employer matches up to 6% of your yearly salary in a 401(k), aim to contribute at least 6%.

-This is a good time to visualize what day-to-day life will look like in retirement.
-“Use your imagination and plot your ideal week on a calendar,” says Tim Maurer, chief advisory officer at SignatureFD, a financial adviser firm in Atlanta.
-He says this exercise can make your future retirement feel more real and motivate you to save.
+Maurer says this exercise can make your future retirement feel more real and motivate you to save.
 Figure out when you’ll spend time socializing with friends and family.
 Otherwise, you may quickly get lonely in retirement because you won’t see co-workers every day.

 If you’re married or in a committed relationship, AARP’s John says, make sure you’re both on the same page.
 “People assume their spouse or partner has the same vision, but often they do not, especially if there’s a major age difference.”
 Don’t wait until retirement to find out you planned on traveling Europe while your spouse expects to stay home and golf every day.